EMG-MU/WAPPAC_docs/docs/home.md

 ## WavePiston Device

-[WavePiston](https://wavepiston.dk/) is a Danish wave energy technology developer, harnessing the power of ocean waves.
-Its system captures wave energy using a series of **sails and PTO units** coupled on a submerged pipe or 'string' (see {numref}`fig-wavepiston-1`).
-Each sail moves back and forth in response to the surge motion of passing waves and the horizontal motion of the sail relative to the string drives the hydraulic PTO unit, converting wave motion into usable energy.
+[**WavePiston**](https://wavepiston.dk/) is a Danish developer of innovative wave energy technology designed to harness the power of ocean waves.
+The modular system captures energy through a series of **sails and power take-off (PTO) units** mounted along a submerged pipe or *string* (see {numref}`fig-wavepiston-1`).
+Each sail oscillates in response to the surge motion of incoming waves, and its horizontal movement relative to the string drives the hydraulic PTO units, converting the wave-induced motion into usable energy.

 ```{figure} _static/figures/WavePiston_device/Wavepiston_system_illustration_3.jpg
 :name: fig-wavepiston-1